DoTheEvo/selfhosted-apps-docker/README.md

 ### Cloudflare

 For managing DNS records.
 The free tier provides lot of managment options and benefits.
-Like proxy between your domain/subdomain and your server, so no one can get your public IP just from your domain name.
+Like proxy between your domain and your server, so no one can get your public IP just from your domain name.
 Or 5 firewall rules that allow you to geoblock whole world except your country.